cooljoseph1/battlehack20-fancyviewer/README.md

 This repository contains the code for the Battlehack20 fancyviewer.
+Before you can use this package, you must first have `battlehack20` or `battlehack20-minimal` installed.

 ## Installation and Usage